prule/data-processing-experiment-python/ReadMe.md

 %autoreload 2
 ```

-The python module lets me load the configuration and then process it to create the dataframes:
+The python module lets me load the configuration and then process it to create the dataframes.
+So from the notebook I can start to reproduce the reference application:
 ```python
 sources = Sources.from_dict(JsonRepository().load_file(base_path + '/config/sample1/sample1.tables.json5'))